JuliaCollections/DataStructures.jl/README.rst

 ``SortedDict(d,o)``
-  Argument ``d`` is an ordinary Julia dict (or any associative type) used to initialize the container and ``o`` is an ordering object used for ordering the keys as discussed above.
+  Argument ``d`` is an ordinary Julia dict (or any associative type) used to initialize the container and ``o`` is an ordering object used for ordering the keys.
 The default value for ``o`` is ``Forward``.

 ---------------------------------